ducakar/openzone/README.md

 included).

-This script is currently Arch Linux-specific and assumes one has all 64-bit, 32-bit (`lib32-*`) and MinGW (`mingw32-*`) versions of all required libraries installed.
+This script is currently Arch Linux-specific and assumes one has all 64-bit, 32-bit (`lib32-*`) and MinGW (`mingw32-*`) versions of all necessary libraries installed.
 Many of those packages must be built from AUR.

 The following commands may be given (`build` is assumed if none):

 - `clean`: Delete directories for all platforms.
-- `build`: Copy libraries for selected platforms into corresponding directories.
+- (none): Copy libraries for selected platforms into corresponding directories.

 ### `package.sh {src | data | datasrc | boundle}` ###